-When it comes to choosing an event venue, there’s more to consider than just the old mantra “Location, location, location.”
+When it comes time to choose a trade show event venue, there’s more to consider than just the old mantra, “Location, location, location.”

 David Welle, a senior event producer for Group Delphi, has some thoughtful tips on how to select the best venue for your exhibit.

 When thinking about your prospective city for a trade show event venue, ask yourself, “Who are our clients, where are they coming from, and how are they going to get to the location?”